-BLST focus on business logic attacks to provide more information, higher impact, and perfect working comfort.
+BLST focuses on business logic attacks to provide more information, higher impact, and perfect working comfort.

 In contrast to common attacks, such as SQLI and XSS, each logic attack is usually unique, since it has to exploit a function or a feature that is specific to each application.

-An online store offers a big discount if you purchase 10 of the same item.
+An online store offers a big discount if you purchase 10 units of the same item.

 - First, an attacker adds 10 items to the cart and the discount gets applied.